THUxiexiaohui/THUxiexiaohui.github.io/_pages/about.md

   - /about.html
 ---

 I am now an associate processor in the Institute of Computer Networks, [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn) in Tsinghua University, Beijing, China.

 My research interests are network security, multi-media, information retrieval, artificial intelligent and etc.

 Recent Professional Activities
 ======
-* I joined the Institute of Computer Networks, Department of Computer Science and Technology in Tsinghua University in August 2023.
+* I joined the Institute of Computer Networks, DCST, Tsinghua University in August 2023.
 * My dissertation won ***CAAI Excellent Doctoral Dissertation Award*** 2021.
 * Our paper ***"Models Versus Satisfaction: Towards a Better Understanding of Evaluation Metrics"*** won the **Best Paper Honorable Mention** at [SIGIR 2020](https://sigir.org/sigir2020/).
 * I serve as reviewer of IPM, TOIS, CIKM and theWebConf.